-Kate is Acting Co-General Manager of Community Law Wellington & Hutt Valley & Senior Community Lawyer / Rōia Kahika.
+Kate (she/her) is Co-General Manager of Community Law Wellington & Hutt Valley & Senior Community Lawyer / Rōia Kahika.
 She primarily works in the Employment, Human Rights, and Privacy portfolios, with expertise in transgender law.

-Rachael is a Kairuruku Kaitūao/Volunteer Co-Ordinator.
+Rachael is our Kaihautū Whakahaere/Operations Manager.
 She is a Law/Gender Studies graduate from Victoria, and has been volunteering with Community Law since 2016.
-She has experience in feminist organisations and community groups and is passionate about ensuring equitable access to justice for all.
+She previously worked as one of our Volunteer Co-ordinators and has a background of community activism.
+Rachael is passionate about ensuring equitable access to justice for all.